WoTTsecurity/wott-io/documentation/getting-started.md

 * Cryptographic identity (x509 certificate issued from our CA)
 * Enabling the removal of hard coded credentials from web applications and firmware

 You can access all these features by installing the [WoTT Agent](https://github.com/WoTTsecurity/agent) and using the [WoTT Dashboard](https://dash.wott.io) to manage your devices through a simple and user-friendly interface.
-We'll walk you through step-by-step in setting up and installing the WoTT agent so you can start to implement hassle-free security on your IoT or edge devices.
+We'll walk you through step-by-step in setting up and installing the WoTT agent so you can start implementing hassle-free security on your own IoT or edge devices.

-Ultimately we want to give you the developers the safety of secure devices on the internet so you can integrate your projects on a multitude of platforms without the complexity of managing individual certificates or authentication.
+Ultimately, we want to give you the developers the safety of secure devices on the internet so you can integrate your projects on a multitude of platforms without the complexity of managing individual certificates or authentication.
 WoTT secures your projects so that you don't have to.

-## A little more on 'cryptographic' identity

-Our lightweight agent handles identifying your device as well as verifying inter-device communication cryptographically [1].
-What this essentially means is that the agent assigns a certificate from WoTT's own certificate authority (CA) to your device to secure it [2].
-The agent does this based on a unique value assigned to your device which acts as an identifier to other devices.
-The purpose of this is to restrict access to trusted devices preventing fraudulent access and attacks.

-* [1] Done through mutual TLS (mTLS)
-* [2] WoTT does this using an x509 security certificate.
-These certificates refresh every 7 days.

-The certificates are managed entirely by WoTT - the only thing you need to do to begin securing your device is install the WoTT Agent.

-## Credentials and the WoTT Dashboard

-In an ideal world, we would do away with the need for usernames and passwords entirely and rely on cryptographic identity alone.
-However, servers cannot verify identity from browsers via cryptographic identity (yet).
-Servers are unable to verify who you are which is why you are required to login to access for example your email or Google cloud services.
-The same applies to Web Applications that you as an IoT developer create which can be accessed from any browser.

-As a developer, you will likely be accessing a large range of internet/cloud services that require basic HTTP authentication or an API key.
-In most instances, such credentials are hard coded into applications and can be easily read with access to said applications.
-WoTT introduces credential management so that you can remotely download the necessary credentials onto your device as a JSON file.
-This removes the need for hard coded keys and logins from your application.

-We do this via our Dashboard which you can use to monitor your devices.
-The Dashboard gives your device a trust score (based on how secure it is) as well as giving you the means to add and manage credentials for whatever purpose you need them for.
+First, let's get the WoTT agent set up.

 ## Installing the WoTT agent and claiming your device

-First, create an account for the [WoTT Dashboard](https://dash.wott.io) and login.
+You will need to register for an account on the [WoTT Dashboard](https://dash.wott.io) and login.
+You can manage the credentials of up to 20 devices for free.
+For additional features, we offer more comprehensive packages.
+See our [prices]({{site.url}}/pricing) for more information.

+{% asset docs/Register.png srcset:width="1300 2x" srcset:width="650 1x" alt="Register for WoTT Dash" class="img-fluid" %}

 Currently, the Agent is only available to Debian package distributions such as Debian (including Raspbian) and Ubuntu.

-To install the agent, simply go to the WoTT dashboard, and press the 'Add Device' button.
-Next, either copy each line one-by-one or use the copy icon to get the entire block as a one-liner.
+To install the agent, access your WoTT dashboard and press the 'Add Device' button.
+Next, copy the following block line-by-line; or use the copy icon to get the entire block as a one-liner.

 {% asset docs/add-device.png srcset:width="1300 2x" srcset:width="650 1x" alt="Add device from the dashboard" class="img-fluid" %}